restrep/WeedsAI/README.md

 # WeedsAI

-**WeedsAI** is multiclass weeds image classifier based on the public dataset DeepWeeds.
+A multiclass weeds image classifier based on the public dataset DeepWeeds.
 The model uses tranfer learning and builts upon the ResNet50.
 Obtaining a test accuracy of 90%.
-The webapp is deployed using flask and heroku.
+The [webapp](https://weedsai.herokuapp.com/) is deployed using flask and heroku.

 ## Why?
 The scenario where two plant species do not destroy each other is quite rare.
 Predominantly, plants will fight for all the available resources around them.